 These criteria are the basis upon which the reviewers will evaluate and score the merit of the application.
-The entire proposal will be considered during objective review, except for the competing continuations' progress report, which will be reviewed by HRSA program staff after the objective review process.
+The entire proposal will be considered during objective review.

 Review criteria are used to review and rank applications.
-The Newborn Screening Data Repository and Technical Assistance Program has six review criteria:
+The Newborn Screening Family Education Program has six review criteria:

-Criterion 1: NEED (5 points) - Corresponds to Section IV's Introduction and Needs Assessment
+Criterion 1: NEED (10 points) - Corresponds to Section IV's Introduction and Needs Assessment

-- The extent to which the application describes the purpose of the proposed project including the target populations and their needs. - The extent to which the application uses and cites demographic data whenever possible to support the information provided and include any relevant barriers in the service area that the project hopes. - The extent to which the application demonstrates an understanding of newborn screening, state processes related to newborn screening, assessment, data management, and public health genetics.
+- The extent to which the application describes the purpose of the proposed project including the target populations and their needs. - The extent to which the application use and cite demographic data whenever possible to support the information provided and include any relevant barriers in the service area. - The extent to which the application describes and documents the target population(s) and unmet educational, resource and support needs and includes the various needs of underserved populations, and specific barriers that exist to prevent them from gaining knowledge of the newborn screening system.

-Criterion 2: RESPONSE (45 points) - Corresponds to Section IV's Methodology, Work plan and Resolution of Challenges
+Criterion 2: RESPONSE (40 points) - Corresponds to Section IV's Methodology, Work Plan and Resolution of Challenges described in the application are capable of addressing the problem and attaining the project objectives.

 The extent to which the proposed project responds to the "Purpose" in Section I of this NOFO.
 The strength of the proposed goals and objectives and their relationship to the identified project.
-The extent to which the activities (scientific or other) described in the application are capable of addressing the problem and attaining the project objectives.
+The extent to which the activities (scientific or other)